 Mental health professionals such as social workers, psychiatrists, psychologists, and therapists help with the emotional well-being of a patient and their loved ones.
-Mental health workers diagnose and treat clinical emotional and behavioral issues.
+Mental health workers diagnose and treat clinical, emotional, and behavioral issues.

 Palliative Care and Pain Management Specialists

 Complications can occur from mesothelioma or its treatment.
 Palliative care is most commonly sought after when patients experience tumors blocking airways or pressing against nerves.
-A palliative care specialist can help them control this pain through surgery, radiation, and chemotherapy, or through less-invasive techniques such as breathing exercises.
+A palliative care specialist can help them control this pain through surgery, radiation, chemotherapy, or less-invasive techniques such as breathing exercises.
 When symptoms are controlled, mesothelioma patients can improve their quality of life.

 Other cancer care team members:

 Benefits of Treatment at a Mesothelioma Medical Center